-Part of me feels crazy when I’m on a trail (or a sidewalk, or at a truck stop) with a cat on a leash.
-But the better part of me can’t get enough of it.
+Part of me feels self-conscious when I’m on a trail (or a sidewalk, or at a truck stop) with a cat on a leash.
+But the better part of me can’t get enough of adventuring with my travel cat.
 I love going out into the world and savoring it differently with a soft, curious animal.
 And for the most part, she likes it too.

 Since adopting my foster kitten, Josie, a year-and-a-half ago, she has accompanied me on thousands of miles of road trips.
 She’s slept in cabins, RVs, and motel rooms.
 She’s seen red rock deserts, mountain lakes, and feet of snow.

 Even when it’s logistically more difficult, the experience of traveling with a cat offers more than the toll it can take on us.
 The effort is worth it for a lot of other people, too, it turns out.

 Cats don’t have the long bred history of being outdoor-adventure companions or working animals like dogs do, but they can be leash trained.
 They’re naturally curious and relatively low-maintenance pets.
 With the right temperament and training, cats have the capability of becoming wonderful travelers (and even campers—although we haven’t tent camped yet).

 Not all cat personalities are apt for adventure or travel.
 There are reportedly three main types of cat personality, two of which better suit outdoor/traveling lifestyles.

 We chose a well-socialized kitten who was friendly, but somewhat cautious.
 She’s a tuxedo cat—not a distinct breed—but a bi-color marking pattern that’s said to denote a certain nature: lively, energetic, easygoing, social, intelligent.
 Tuxies are often compared to dogs in terms of personality.
 (She also plays fetch).